loopnlearn/loopbuildscripts/README.md

 #### BuildLoopDev

-This script enables building the dev branch, a lightly tested version of the dev branch.
+This script enables building the dev branch.
+The menu provides the choice of dev or a lightly tested version (specific commit) of the dev branch.

 If you want to build a different branch, for example `branch_name`

 * Add ` - branch_name` to the end of the command below
 * There must be a space after the ending quote followed by hyphen, another space and then the branch name
+* This bypasses the menu and downloads the desired branch from LoopKit/LoopWorkspace

 ```
 export SCRIPT_BRANCH="dev" && \